gabrielft-me/Gabrielft-me/README.md

 <h1> Hi, I'm Gabriel </h1>
-<h3> Well, I'm just a backend dev who can deal with UX design, did some arduino for fun and that's it</h3>
+<h3> Well, I'm just a backend dev who can do a reasonable good UX design, did some iot arduino for fun, and that's it</h3>

 Check out my portfolio https://gabrielft.me/